College Factual by our College Data Analytics Team

 Get a feel for student life at Brooklyn College by checking out the information on classes and faculty below.

-Amount of Faculty Here is About Average
+Student to Faculty Ratio is About Average

 Instructional Staff at the College

 The following table shows all the employees the school considers instructional, and therefore, part of the above student-to-faculty ratio.
-These include both those employees designated as either "primarily instructional" or as "instructional combined with research/public service".
-It does not include employees that have been identified by Brooklyn College as primarily performing research or public service.
+These include both those employees designated as either “primarily instructional” or as “instructional combined with research/public service”.
+It does not include employees that have been identified by CUNY Brooklyn College as primarily performing research or public service.

-Total of Instructional Employees1,24047176938.0%
+Total of Instructional Employees 1,350 427 923 32%

-Total of Those With Faculty Status1,24047176938.0%
+Total of Those With Faculty Status 1,350 427 923 32%

-Not on Tenure Track792237692.9%
+Not on Tenure Track 939 16 923 2%

 Colleges often use part-time professors and adjuncts to teach courses, rather than full-time faculty.
 This hiring practice is primarily a way to save money amid increasingly tight budgets.
 However, it is a controversial practice with strong views on either side.
 We encourage you to understand this topic more deeply, and how the colleges you are interested in approach faculty hiring.
-It's your education and your money on the line.
-Make sure you know what you are getting for it.

 You May End Up Getting Taught by a Grad Assistant

-Brooklyn College has 71 instructional graduate assistants that teach or provide teaching-related duties.
+CUNY Brooklyn College has 54 instructional graduate assistants that teach or provide teaching-related duties.
 These responsibilities could range from entirely teaching lower-level courses themselves, to assisting professors by developing teaching materials, preparing or giving exams and grading student work.
 We suggest you ask the college to what extent graduate assistants are relied on for instruction, so you know what you are paying for.

 Continue Your Research on Brooklyn College